jacobismael/Image-Processing/README.md

 Looking to implement optimizations so that it runs smoothly for videos

+# Installing the Project
+When you clone the repository, make sure to clear the build path

 # Running the Project
 Type the following command in the Terminal:
 ```bash